 Orgeat (pronounced "or-zsa," like Zsa Zsa Gabor) is like liquid marzipan.
 While it's best known as a part of a good Mai Tai, this almond syrup is also an exotic substitute for simple syrup or grenadine in mixed drinks or a fun addition to pie fillings, milk shakes, and even coffee.

 Notes: Store in the refrigerator, for no more than 1 month.
 This orgeat is darker in color than some other recipes because the skins are left on the almonds.
 I like the richer color and extra almond flavor this adds.
 If you prefer a sweeter, milky-white orgeat, use blanched almonds.
 Since there are oils in almonds, the syrup will separate.
 Shake before each use.
-Orange flower water can be found at some grocery stores as well as Mediterranean markets, as well as online.
+Orange flower water can be found at some grocery stores and Mediterranean markets, as well as online.

 - 2 cups raw almonds, sliced or chopped

 Toast almonds at 400°F (200°C) for 4 minutes, shaking after 2 minutes.

 Cool almonds and then pulverize them with a blender or food processor.

 In a saucepan, cook the sugar and water on medium heat until the sugar dissolves and the mixture starts to boil, about 3 minutes, stirring constantly.

 Add pulverized almonds and simmer on low heat, stirring frequently.
 When mixture is about to boil, remove from heat and cover.
 Let it sit for a minimum of 3 hours and no more than 12 hours.

 Strain steeped mixture through three layers of cheesecloth into a bowl, squeezing the cloth as you go.